All About Music Directors and Composers

 Other Music Director or Composer Job Titles

-In the United States, there were 74,800 jobs for Music Director or Composer in 2016.
+There were about 74,800 jobs for Music Director or Composer in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Director or Composer by 2026.
 The BLS estimates 7,700 yearly job openings in this field.

 The states with the most job growth for Music Director or Composer are Colorado, Utah, and North Carolina.
 Watch out if you plan on working in Vermont, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Music Directors and Composers is somewhere between $21,640 and $112,820.

 Music Directors and Composers who work in Minnesota, Georgia, or New Jersey, make the highest salaries.